Russian officials don't expect Trump to lift sanctions soon

 First deputy prime minister Igor Shuvalov said the Russian government's plans for 2017 are based on the expectations that sanctions are here to stay.

-"Perhaps the market is expecting an improvement in our relationship with Russia, [but] in our work, we operate on the basis of continued sanctions," Shuvalov said at the World Economic Forum in Davos.
+"Perhaps the market is expecting an improvement in our relationship with the U.S., [but] in our work, we operate on the basis of continued sanctions," Shuvalov said at the World Economic Forum in Davos.

 Russian markets rallied after Trump's election victory in November because of expectations he would seek a warmer relationship with Moscow.
 Russia's RTS stock market index soared 52% in dollar terms in 2016.